 The differences between a guesthouse and a homestay can be blurred.
 For example some homestays have guest rooms away from the main house.

 All the flight-inclusive holidays on this website are financially protected by the ATOL scheme.
 When you pay you will be supplied with an ATOL Certificate.
 Please ask for it and check to ensure that everything you booked (flights, hotels and other services) is listed on it.
 Only flight-inclusive holidays are covered under ATOL.
 If you do not book flights with us you will not receive an ATOL certificate and your booking will not be ATOL protected.
-See alternative arrangements with IPP below.
+See alternative arrangements with TRIP below.
 For further information visit the ATOL website at www.atol.org.uk For information about the ATOL Certificate go to: www.atol.org.uk/ATOLcertificate

 If you are considering booking your holiday to India with a locally based agent or booking it all online - you will not have any financial protection.
 Also if you book your flights directly with an airline you will not have ATOL protection.
 If you book 'flights only' with an ATOL holder (and book the hotels direct) the ATOL protection will only cover you for the flights - not the ground arrangements.
-The only way to ensure you are fully covered is to book through a UK based tour operator.
+The only way for UK and EEA citizens to ensure they are fully covered is to book through a UK or EEA based tour operator.
 Many UK tour operators have ATOL but no other protection.
 This means that if you book your flights yourself the ground arrangements will not be covered.
 If it doubt ask.
 You can be assured that all tour operators that are members of recognised trade organisations such as ABTA will have this additional cover as membership depends on it.

 Tour operators operating from outside Europe (eg a local Indian agent) do not have to provide you with any financial security and if things go wrong you will need to deal with it through the courts of that country.
 So there is a significant risk as well as the complications and cost of sending the payment to that country etc. The same applies if you book all your hotels directly - you have to cover the cost of transferring the funds abroad and you have no backup if things go wrong.